imathews/txt-to-csv/README.md

 This script parses byte-offset encoded data files into csvs.

 ### Installation
-- Make sure you have [node.js](https://nodejs.org) installed.
+- Make sure you have [node.js](https://nodejs.org) installed
+- Clone or download this repository to your computer
-- In terminal, navigate to this directory and run `npm install`
+- In terminal, navigate to the downloaded directory and run `npm install`

 ### Usage
 - Place all files that you want to transform in the `inputs` directory.
 They must all have the same schema.